We’re working on environmental issues in Southwest Michigan. We need your help!

 No experience necessary.
 Plenty of on-the-job training is available!

-Here are just a few of our 2016 accomplishments.
+Here are just a few of our most recent accomplishments.

 Craig Brainard, of Hastings, Michigan, has been traveling the state with his Don’t Frack Up Our Future presentation in support of Sierra Club’s national “Beyond Natural Gas” campaign.